Content from Introduction

 As a result, spreadsheets can suffer from: - Data redundancy (the same information repeated in multiple places), - Inconsistencies (typos, outdated copies) - scalability issues (hard to manage as more people work on the same file or as data volume increases).

-This is where relational databases come in — not to replace spreadsheets entirely, but to offer a more robust and scalable alternative when the limitations of spreadsheets become apparent.
+This is where relational databases come in.
+Not to replace spreadsheets entirely, but to offer a more robust and scalable alternative when the limitations of spreadsheets become apparent.

 Relational Databases